Hello Spring Cal – Part 1

 Yarn Update

-Now that I am almost finished with the blanket, I can better estimate how much yarn I will need.
+Now that I’m almost finished with the blanket, I can get a better idea of how much yarn I’ll need in total.

 • 4 balls White